ebi-gene-expression-group/atlas-web-single-cell/README.md

 2. Edit `jdbc.properties` file under `/docker/atlas-properties` folder.
 3. Set the `jdbc.username` to the same value that POSTGRES_USER env variable contains.
 4. Set the `jdbc.password` to the same value that POSTGRES_PASSWORD env variable contains.
+6. Build the JavaScript bundles with the `compile-front-end-packages.sh` command line script.
-5. Execute the following Gradle task to build the web application: `war`.
+7. Execute the following Gradle task to build the web application: `war`.

 ## Bring up the environment
 Besides `ATLAS_DATA_PATH` you need to set some variables for the Postgres container.
 Use the settings below and replace